tkugelberg/SymconSonos/README.md

        If this flag is set, the function SNS_SetBalance(InstanceID, balance)  is enabled and a variable "Balance" is added.
      - Enable Sleeptimer Contorl:<br>
        If this flag is set, the function SNS_SetSleepTimer(InstanceID, minuites)  is enabled and a variable "Sleeptimer" is added.
+     - Enable Playlist Control:<br>
+       If this flag is set, a variable "Playlist" is added.
+       This makes it possible to start a playlist from Web Front.
+     - Include TuneIn favorites:<br>
+       If this flag is selected, the Radio Stations from TuneIn favorites in Sonos are also added to the WebFront.
      - Favorite Radio Station:<br>
        This selection defines which radio station is started when function SNS_SetRadioFavorite(<InstranceID>) is executed.
      - Stations in WebFront:<br>